Home Page Accessibility Issues

 Resolution

-Remove “outline: 0;” from the CSS and style the outline to make the visual focus more obvious for people using both the keyboard and mouse.
+Remove “outline: 0;” from the CSS and style the outline to make the visual focus more obvious to people using both the keyboard and mouse.
 For example:

 .navigation li button:hover, .navigation li button:focus {